therootcompany/greenlock.js/README.md

 **moving towards a python-free version**

-There are a few partially written javascript implementation, but they use `forge` instead of using node's native `crypto` and `ursa` - so their performance is outright horrific (especially on Rasbperry Pi et al).
+There are a few partially written javascript implementation, but they use `forge` instead of using node's native `crypto` and `ursa` - so their performance is outright horrific (especially on Raspberry Pi et al).
 For the moment it's faster to use the wrapped python version.

 Once the `forge` crud is gutted away it should slide right in without a problem.
 Ping [@coolaj86](https://coolaj86.com) if you'd like to help.